-The Project Medic is a member of the project leadership team.
+A Volunteer with First Aid Training (aka, Project Medic) is a member of the project leadership team.

 To the extent possible, prevent injuries to participants in WRV projects.
 In the event of an injury or illness, administer appropriate emergency care within one’s own training.

 - Provide copies of current certification cards to WRV staff (WFR, WEMT, OEC, and CPR or higher)

 - Attend pre-project leadership meeting, if possible (via web conference)